dgray001/gray_online/README.md

 ## Current Version

-v0.5r: Can select individual units in units and zone views
+v0.5s: More select options for zone

 ## Dev Use